-Under normal load conditions this will; stabilize the engine at a higher temperature.
+So, under normal load conditions, this will stabilize the engine, at a higher temperature.
 This causes the thermostat to stay closed longer.
-As a result, obtaining benefits such as; good power response, lower emissions and reduced friction.
+As a result, obtaining benefits such as, good power response, lower emissions and reduced friction.
 There is also a heating coil.
 This additional heat source, allows the wax to expand quicker.
 Consequently, opening the thermostat fully, regardless of actual coolant temperature.

 This temperature control allows for:

 - Good fuel economy.